 All fridges and freezers, whether commercial or domestic work in the same way.

-When turned on, the cooling systems start running and bring the internal cabinet temperature down to the set point (usually 2°C)
+When first turned on, the cooling systems start running and removing heat from the cabinet, bringing the internal temperature down to the set point (usually 2°C)

-The cooling system is designed to cycle from low to high temperatures and by doing so, it saves you power and money by not running 24/7 yet still maintaining the temperature of the items stored in it.
+The cooling system is designed to cycle between the lowest temperature you set in the controller and a few degrees higher, based on the differential set by the manufacturer.
+By doing so and not running the cooling system 24/7, it saves you power and money while maintaining the temperature of the items stored in it.

 Please keep in mind the following:

 - The temperature on the digital display is the live reading of the air temperature inside the cabinet, not the temperature of the actual food or drinks

 - Food and drinks are denser than air so their internal temperature will not fluctuate unless the cabinet door is left open for extended periods of time

 - Domestic fridges usually do not show live temperature readings, only set points or average temperatures.
 This is on purpose so that domestic/residential customers do not get worried every time the temperature moves by 0.1°C!

 - You are already familiar with fridge cooling cycles!
 You have heard your fridge start buzzing then turn off after some time - this is the compressor turning on and off!

 - The differential temperature variance set points are determined by the manufacturer and adjusting this setting will void your warranty.